z399/Android-privacy-guide/README.md

 - [LineageOS](https://lineageos.org/) - an open-source Android distribution
 - [GrapheneOS](https://grapheneos.org/) - an open source privacy and security focused mobile OS with Android app compatibility.
+- [CalyxOS](https://calyxos.org/) -an excellent open source mobile OS, Which have already reconfigured Android to avoid Google's spyware and tracking.
+It uses the F-droid app store for installing and updating free software applications, and strips out Google's privacy invasive business model, replacing it with microG, a free software re-implementation of Google’s proprietary services which allows you to run nearly every app from Google's Play Store without giving Google access to your phone.

 ## Browsers